denlogv/StrugatskyBias/README.md

 Here you can most of the files that were created in the project:

-  1) The folder **"Evaluation Data"**
+1. The folder **"Evaluation Data"**

-  2) The folder **"Word Lists"** contains the word lists (original and translated to Russian) from Garg et al. You can also find all the results of the bias-tests (with different models, such as the model trained on the Taiga-Corpus or the fastText-Modell from Facebook) in the **"ru"** subfolder + the corresponding Excel-tables with words that either are more associated to men or to women in the works of Strugatsky as well in both of the other models.
+2. The folder **"Word Lists"** contains the word lists (original and translated to Russian) from *Garg et al (2018)*.
+You can also find all the results of the bias-tests (with different models, such as the model trained on the *Taiga-Corpus* or the *fastText-Modell* from *Facebook*) in the **"ru"** subfolder + the corresponding Excel-tables with words that either are more associated to men or to women in the works of Strugatsky as well in both of the other models.

-  3) The folder **"Corpus"**, where different versions of the created corpus can be found (original, lemmatized (using Yandex MyStem), lemmatized with POS-Tags (converted from the MyStem standard to UPOS)).
+3. The folder **"Corpus"**, where different versions of the created corpus can be found (original, lemmatized (using *Yandex MyStem*), lemmatized with POS-Tags (converted from the *MyStem* standard to UPOS)).

 All the works that are mentioned in this README are appropriately cited in **"Logvinenko - Implementierungsprojekt.pdf"** (the text is in German).